tommyzhouyz/evolve/README.md

   - Can be as simple as changing some colors in the game.
   - Or maybe you've got health potions to restore player health.
 - Add more scoreboard/HUD elements.
-  - Maybe move this off of the game board itself, to some designated area on the canvas.
+  - Maybe move this off of the game gamePanel itself, to some designated area on the canvas.
 I recommend still using just the single JPanel if you want to do this.
 - Eliminate the grid concept altogether and use pixel positions instead.

 ## ![Double Black Diamond](images/double-black-diamond.png) Expert